Particular/docs.particular.net/transports/sql/transactions.md

 In this mode, the ambient transaction is started before receiving the message.
 The transaction encompasses all stages of processing including user data access and saga data access.

-If either the configured NServiceBus persistence mechanism or the user data access also support transactions via `TransactionScope`, the ambient transaction could be promoted to a distributed transaction.
+If either the configured NServiceBus persistence mechanism or the user data access also supports transactions via `TransactionScope`, the ambient transaction could be promoted to a distributed transaction.

 NOTE: Distributed transactions require Microsoft Distributed Transaction Coordinator (MSDTC) or [Azure SQL Elastic Transactions](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-transactions-overview).